Join the founder of the Holosapiens Project on a healing journey of self-discovery!

 • foul breath

-Symptoms of “stagnated Stomach” are fullness and distention of the epigastrium.
-As the food is not being processed and stuck in the Stomach vomiting will bring about relief.
-Nausea and sour regurgitation are also present; the breath is foul.
-If the pathology is not relieved until bedtime one will have difficulties sleeping and experience insomnia.
+Symptoms of “stagnated Stomach Qi" are fullness and distention of the epigastrium.
+As the food is not being processed vomiting will bring about relief.
+There is nausea and sour regurgitation, the breath is foul.
+If the disharmony is not relieved until bedtime one will have difficulties sleeping.

 Treatment

-The treatment principles of this pathology is to move the Stomach Qi by stimulating its descending quality and remove the food retention from the Stomach.
+The treatment principle of stagnated Stomach Qi is to move Stomach Qi by stimulating its descending quality and move the food retention.

 To unlock the rest of this article select "Yes, I want to learn!" below.